msamogh/msamogh.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year PhD student in the Department of CISE at the University of Florida, jointly advised by Dr. Kristy Elizabeth Boyer and Dr. Bonnie Dorr.
+I'm a second-year PhD student in the Department of CISE at the University of Florida, jointly advised by [Dr. Kristy Elizabeth Boyer](http://learndialogue.org/person.php?id=keboyer) and [Dr. Bonnie Dorr](https://www.cise.ufl.edu/~bonniejdorr/).
 My research area is at the intersection of NLP, Dialogue Systems, and Education.
+I am also a member of the [LearnDialogue](http://learndialogue.org/) research group.

 <!--
 A data-driven personal website